RafaelDe-Leon/Crystal-Collector/README.md

 ## Notes

 * Gems buttons are assigned a number between 1 - 12
-* number is generated between 19 - 120
+* Number is generated between 19 - 120

 ## Built Using
 * HTML5